 - Ask only for what you need

-– If you lose your reputation for integrity it is game over for your career as an arts fundraiser (there are numerous instances of organizations that have collapsed due to financial mismanagement or fraud).
+- If you lose your reputation for integrity it is game over for your career as an arts fundraiser (there are numerous instances of organisations that have collapsed due to financial mismanagement or fraud).

 - You should have an allowance in your budget for unforeseen circumstances (contingency) and this is usually 5-10% of the overall budget